Brooks-Scanlon Lumber Company: British Columbia and Florida

-By 1906, adequate standing timber was hard to find in Minnesota, so Brooks-Scanlon began buying timber land in Florida, initially near Orlando.
+By 1906, adequate standing timber was hard to find in Minnesota, so Brooks-Scanlon began buying timberland in Florida, initially near Orlando.
 The company announced it planned to build a new sawmill in Florida, but did not give a target date for opening the mill.
 Two years later, the company began buying timber land in British Columbia as well.

 In 1909, the company announced it would build several sawmills along the Fraser River in British Columbia.
 The company eventually selected a site near New Westminster, British Columbia, for its main milling operation.

-Over the next decade, the company continued to buy Florida timber land.
+Over the next decade, the company continued to buy Florida timberland.
 Eventually, the company acquired 900000 acre of virgin forest land in Florida.
 By 1920, the company was the largest landowner in the state.

 In 1917, Brooks-Scanlon bought a sawmill in Eastport, near Jacksonville, Florida, to begin producing lumber for the New England construction market.
 The company produced lumber at the Eastport sawmill for over a decade.
 However, the Eastport mill was closed in 1929 when the company’s milling operations were moved to Foley.
 The company built a large new sawmill in Foley along with an adjacent company town.

 By 1930, the Foley sawmill was the largest lumber production facility in Florida.
 The company’s Florida operation continued to grow throughout the early 1930s.
 In 1948, the company announced it would close its lumber production mill in Foley due to a lack of sufficient heavy timber to keep the mill running efficiently.

 In 1951, Brooks-Scanlon sold 440000 acre of previously harvested Florida forest land to Buckeye Cellulose Corporation, a subsidiary of Procter & Gamble.
 A month later, Foley Lumber Industries bought Brooks-Scanlon's Foley plant and some additional timber land with the intention of working with Buckeye Cellulose to build a pulp mill to utilize the second-growth timber available on the land previously owned by Brooks-Scanlon.